 If, however, the other driver doesn’t have insurance or someone else’s negligence had something to do with your crash, consider pursuing reimbursement through the civil court system instead of a simple insurance claim.
 A personal injury lawsuit can result in much greater compensation than an insurance claim in Fort Lauderdale.
 A civil claim is one way to fight for pain and suffering damages, mental anguish, lost capacity to earn, and lost enjoyment of life.
 An insurance settlement award will typically only pay for medical bills and lost income from missed work after a motorcycle crash.

 It is worthwhile to speak to a Fort Lauderdale motorcycle accident attorney about how much your civil claim could be worth.
 If you suffered catastrophic injury or a loved one’s wrongful death in a motorcycle accident, a civil suit could be well worth the time and expense.
 Don’t let someone else’s negligent act go without legal consequences.
-Motorcycling should be as safe as driving, and, when we hold negligent parties accountable, we can work to achieve that goal.
+Our team of motorcycle crash experts can help you receive maximum compensation under Florida law.
+Motorcycling should be as safe as driving, and, when we hold negligent parties accountable, our Fort Lauderdale motorcycle accident attorneys can work to achieve that goal.